asip-cslt/Vocal-Separartion-Baseline/README.md

 1. **Simulation Test**
    - The mixed signal is single-channel, created by combining clean speech and music sources with added reverberation.
    - SI-SDR is used as the evaluation metric.
-   - You can get the test data from [here](https://huggingface.co/datasets/swc2/aatc2025sim)
+   - You can get the validation dataset from [here](https://huggingface.co/datasets/swc2/aatc2025sim)

 2. **Real-world Test**
    - Uses two-channel recordings of four sources played simultaneously by four loudspeakers.